 Averted in one instance by the elcor ambassador in Mass Effect 3: He doesn't use a prefix, stares downwards, and sounds like he is about to cry.

-That's No Moon: The Solar System's mass relay was Charon.
+That's No Moon/Reality Retcon: The Solar System's mass relay was Charon.
 The rock and ice seen in the 21st century were just a concealing shell.

 As of the second game, Shepard has met two Reapers, Sovereign and Harbinger.
-While those are not their real names, they are both adjectives you would most likely see used to refer to a hero or some other position of greatness.
+While those are not their real names (at least, the first one isn't), they are both words you would most likely see used to refer to a hero or some other position of greatness.

 In other news, Systems Alliance dreadnoughts are named after mountains on Earth (e.g. Everest, Kilimanjaro).
 Cruisers are named for cities (New Delhi, Tokyo).
 Frigates are named after battles (Iwo Jima, Hastings, Agincourt, and, of course, Normandy).
 Carriers buck the pattern; they're named after historical figures from human history (Einstein, Hawking).